from104/qcalc/src/pages/HelpPage-en.md

 ### Other functions

+- F1: Go to Help
+- F2: Go to About
+- F3: Go to Settings
+- F4: Go to History
 - C-1: Go to Basic calculator
 - C-2: Go to Unit converter
 - C-3: Go to Currency converter
 - C-4: Go to Radix converter
-- C-Tab,  ->: Go to the right calculator tab.
+- C-Tab,  ->: Go to the right calculator tab
-- CS-Tab, <-: Go to the left calculator tab.
+- CS-Tab, <-: Go to the left calculator tab
-- A-t: Always toggle the above functions
+- A-t: Toggle always on top
-- A-i: toggle panel initialization on startup
+- A-i: Toggle panel initialization on startup
 - A-d: Toggle dark mode
 - A-p: Toggle Haptic mode
 - ;: Show additional functions of the button